 If after a viewing, the guardian wishes to reserve a space, they are required to make a security payment, and once that is received, we make the final checks ahead of sending the licence agreement.
 These checks are:

-- A reference letter from a previous landlord.
+• A reference letter from a previous landlord.

 Step 5: Moving in

-Once the application has been approved, the checks have been made and the guardian finds their perfect location to live, they are able to move into their new home within a matter of days.
+Once the application has been approved, the checks have been made and the guardian finds their ideal location to live, they are able to move into their new home within a matter of days.

 Choosing guardianship is choosing a lifestyle, and each guardian gets something different from it, be location, affordability, community or flexibility.
-If you think Guardianship could be for you, apply here or get in touch – we’d love to hear from you.